 The team took on Madame Masque's West Coast Masters of Evil (including Kate's long thought dead mother as a member) and a vampire cult (being tracked by Kate's ex-boyfriend, Noh-Varr).
 As a member, America started dating Ramone, Fuse's sister.

 Sadly, a would-be superhero called The Dutch Oven, who Kate rejected during her recruitment drive, got the documentary cancelled.

 Powers and Abilities

 - Superhuman Strength - America has incredible strength.
 Her top strength is unknown, but she is probably around She-Hulks level, who could lift at least 100 tons.
 America has such impressive feats such as tearing down a large metal door.
 She might be one of Marvels strongest beings.

 - Superhuman Speed - America is extremely fast and can go almost as fast as speed of light.
 Monica Rambeau was even impressed and surprised how fast she was moving.

 - Flight - America can fly at high speeds.

 - Invulnerability/Superhuman Durability - America is bullet proof and fire resistant.

-- Star Portals - Can create star shaped portal to other realities/dimensions with her kicks.
+- Star Portals - Can create star shaped portal to other universes and dimensions with her kicks.